cppisking/ffrk-inspector/README.md

 1. Download [Fiddler 4](http://www.telerik.com/download/fiddler) for Windows
 2. Install [MySQL Connector for .NET](https://dev.mysql.com/downloads/connector/net/)
-3. Copy FFRKInspector.dll and Newtonsoft.Json.dll from the [Releases](https://github.com/cppisking/ffrk-inspector/releases) page to Documents\Fiddler2\Scripts
+3. Copy FFRKInspector.dll and Newtonsoft.Json.dll from the [Releases](https://github.com/cppisking/ffrk-inspector/releases) page to Documents\Fiddler2\Scripts (Recommended to run Fiddler and then close before doing this step.
+It will create this folder for you).
 4. Run Fiddler.
 You should see an FFRK Inspector tab on the right.
 But wait!
 You're not ready yet.
 5. Configure Fiddler for [iOS](http://docs.telerik.com/fiddler/Configure-Fiddler/Tasks/ConfigureForiOS) or [Android](http://docs.telerik.com/fiddler/Configure-Fiddler/Tasks/ConfigureForAndroid) depending on your device.  **Note: You may need to edit the value in Tools > Fiddler Options > HTTPS > Enabled Protocols and set the string to "ssl3;tls1.2".
 If you find yourself unable to browse to any websites or have degraded or no internet connectivity, check the value of this setting.**
 6. If everything is working, the left hand side should start displaying traffic from your mobile device as you browse the web or play FFRK.